 NOTE 2: The MC system can be the primary MC system of the MC service user, or can be a partner MC system to which the MC service user has migrated.

+Speed: Movement at the moment of location measurement, e.g. see 3GPP TS 25.305 [X] and 3GPP TS 23.032 [Y].

+Time of measurement: Date and time expressed with a certain precision to reflect the moment of the location measurement.

 For the purposes of the present document, the following terms given in 3GPP TS 22.280 [3] apply

 Mission Critical